 - Paying for your MxCC Education: Tuition and fees MUST be paid when you register for classes

-- Paying for your MxCC Education: A Financial Aid Checklist
+- Financial Aid Checklist

 - Your Plan to Earn Your Degree – and Keep Your Financial Aid

 - Satisfactory Academic Progress Policy – A MUST KNOW for All Financial Aid Recipients

 - 8 Steps to Filling Out the FAFSA